NeuralCoder3/transpilation/ReadMe.md

 ## Related Work

+We collect interesting papers in the related areas of this work.

 ### Program Equivalence
 An important part in the translation is the equivalence of the original and translated program.
 This equivalence either guides the translation/synthesis or has to be established alongside/after the translation.